web3/web3.js/docs/docs/guides/getting_started/quickstart.md

 ```
 ## Querying the blockchain

-After instantiating the `web3` instance with a `new Web3 provider`, we can access the `web3.eth` package to fetch data from the blockchain:
+After instantiating the `Web3` instance with a provider, the [`web3-eth`](/libdocs/Web3Eth) package can be used to fetch data from the Ethereum network:

 ```ts
 // get the balance of an address